 Pimavanserin – Dementia-Related Psychosis

-Pimavanserin is a proprietary small molecule that we have advanced to Phase 3 development for dementia-related psychosis.
+Pimavanserin is a proprietary small molecule currently being researched and developed for dementia-related psychosis.
 Pimavanserin is a selective serotonin inverse agonist (SSIA) preferentially targeting 5-HT2A receptors that are thought to play an important role in dementia-related psychosis.

 About Dementia-Related Psychosis

-Around 8 million people in the United States are living with dementia and approximately half are diagnosed with the disease.
-Studies suggest that approximately 30% of patients with dementia have psychosis, commonly consisting of hallucinations and delusions.
-Dementia-related psychosis is a serious medical condition for which there is currently no FDA-approved therapy.
+Around 8 million people in the United States are living with dementia and studies suggest that approximately 30% of dementia patients, or 2.4 million people have psychosis, commonly consisting of delusions and hallucinations.

 – Alzheimer’s disease